Disorder Definitions h1 >

 EoE, EoG, EoN, and EoC are rare, chronic, primary disorders, and the diagnosis and management of each disease is complex and requires adult and pediatric multidisciplinary input inclusive of gastroenterologists, allergists, immunologists, and pathologists.
 Of the eosinophil-associated diseases, there has been growing attention on EoE, EoG, EoN, and EoC over the past decade, as these diseases are now recognized to be increasing in incidence and prevalence, associated with substantial morbidity and lacking satisfactory treatment.

-The importance of these issues is underscored by an NIH report calling for more research on these diseases, for which there is only 1 USA Food and Drug Administration (FDA)-approved drug.
-The NIH Office of Rare Diseases Research (ORDR) lists EoE, EoG, EoN, and EoC under the broad term of eosinophilic enteropathy.
+The importance of these issues is underscored by an NIH report calling for more research on these diseases, for which there is only one USA Food and Drug Administration (FDA)-approved drug.
+The NIH Division of Rare Diseases Research Innovation (DRDRI) lists EoE, EoG, EoN, and EoC under the broad term of eosinophilic enteropathy.
 These distinct diseases have been grouped together for several reasons.

 - First, the diagnoses of these disorders have the common characteristic of eosinophilic inflammation infiltrating the GI wall as evidenced by microscopic analysis of tissue biopsies.